-Onboarding new salespeople is critical for many reasons; it sets the tone for their experience and success within your company, dramatically impacts how long they will stay, and helps them learn your company, customers, and their role.
+Onboarding new salespeople is critical for many reasons; it sets the tone for their experience and success within your company, dramatically impacts how long they will stay, and helps them learn about your company, customers, and their role.
 If done correctly, the onboarding program helps them get up to speed and productive quickly, retains talent, helps you identify promptly who is not a good fit, and sets clear expectations for the salesperson and the sales leader.
 Among the many things being disrupted right now, onboarding has become remote for many companies.
 This adds a new challenge to an already often misunderstood process.

 HCI states that most organizations have stopped their onboarding process after the first week, leaving new hires feeling confused, discouraged, and lacking resources.
 That is not how you want your new salespeople to feel.

-While onboarding programs can vary in length, they are at least 3-6 months, in some cases, longer.
+While onboarding programs can vary in length, they are at least 3-6 months, sometimes longer.
 According to Atrivity, it typically takes eight months for a new hire to reach full productivity.
 So, goals and milestones tied to onboarding are imperative for the first nine months.

-A study created by Dr. Paul White workplace relationship psychologist, business consultant, and author of the book The 5 Languages of Appreciation in the Workplace — surveyed 130,000 on-site and off-site employees to see what motivated them the most when it came to their professional goals.
+A study created by Dr. Paul White, workplace relationship psychologist, business consultant, and author of the book The 5 Languages of Appreciation in the Workplace — surveyed 130,000 on-site and off-site employees to see what motivated them the most when it came to their professional goals.
 The study found that remote workers tend to be more independently driven, with only 38 percent of those placing value on positive validation from an employer.
 On the other hand, 48 percent of employees who go into the office consider positive validation from an employer to be a motivation for doing well at work.

 Now that onboarding has become more virtual for positions that were intended to be in the office, it brings about some challenges, but also opportunities.
 Top things to consider while onboarding virtually:

-When setting up expectations, it's crucial not just to verbalize them, but to document them as well.
-Send a recap of your conversations in email.
+When setting up expectations, it's crucial not just to verbalize them but to document them as well.
+Send a recap of your conversations in an email.
 Make sure to have a timeline or due date on when specific deliverables need to be completed.
 Ask questions and have your salespeople repeat back what the expectations are to ensure they understand what you are saying.

 Knowing your organization's principles and processes are essential for your team, especially before they meet with customers.
 Identify what you want the team to learn with specific assignments.
 Assign who will be the person to do the validation.
-Sometimes it will be you as the sales leader; other times, it could be someone from another department, or someone on your team.
-Make sure whoever is the one validating, that they understand the criteria.
+Sometimes it will be you as the sales leader; other times, it could be someone from another department or someone on your team.
+Make sure whoever is the one validating that they understand the criteria.

 Working from home is likely to stick around with the current pandemic.
 If you want more information on working remotely, check out our blog, "Is Your Remote Sales Team Feeling Disconnected?"

-How you handle your onboarding says a lot about you and your company.
+How you handle your remote onboarding says a lot about you and your company.
 Invest the time and resources to make an onboarding plan that will help your new hires be successful and is a positive reflection of the sales leader you are and the company in which you work.
-Your new hires will be grateful and will become happy, successful members of your team.
+Your new hires will be grateful and become happy, successful members of your team.